-Roustabouts are maintenance workers in the oil and natural gas industry.
-They are essentially the “guys on the ground,” responsible for making sure oil wells are running efficiently and constantly.
+Roustabouts are maintenance workers who focus on making sure oil and gas rigs are running safely and as expected.
+They are essentially the “boots on the ground,” responsible for making sure oil wells are operating efficiently and constantly.
 As a result, a roustabout’s duties are often flexible and varied, ranging from sweeping the floors of the rig to handling dangerous chemicals.
 Some common duties include maintaining and repairing oil well heads, lead lines, and saltwater disposal pumps.

-“Roustabout” is actually an official rank classification on an oil rig.
-The name signifies that the worker is new and the least-ranking type of worker.
-Most roustabouts are intended to do jobs that require little training, but as their experience grows, so does their “obligation” to handle dangerous duties.
+Roustabout is actually an official rank classification on an oil rig.
+The name signifies that the worker is new and the lowest-ranking type of worker.
+Most roustabouts are intended to do jobs that require little training, but as their experience grows, so does their ability to handle dangerous duties.
 Unfortunately, their pay does not reflect the danger of the job.
 CareerCast did a job study on the American workforce in 2009 and 2011.
 It reviewed jobs based on five criteria: